 There's nothing quite like the aroma of Homemade Pumpkin Pie baking in the oven, especially during the holidays.
-This recipe is made entirely from scratch with fresh pumpkin and a buttery, flaky crust that’s a family favorite.
+My recipe is made entirely from scratch with fresh pumpkin and a buttery, flaky crust that makes it a family favorite.

-Every fall, while picking out pumpkins to carve, I also grab a few pie pumpkins to make my own puree for pies.
-I love using fresh pumpkins because they add a natural sweetness and flavor you can't get from canned puree.
+Every fall, while picking out pumpkins to carve, I also grab a few pie pumpkins to make my own homemade pumpkin puree for pies (See the link to my easy recipe below!).
+It adds an incredible natural sweetness and flavor you can't get from canned puree.

 Jump to: